Simple ways to solve dash cam recording problems

 Turn off motion detection feature.
 For smaller SD cards, this feature will stop recording whenever no motion is detected in front of the camera.
 When movement is detected the camera will start recording again.
 For larger SD cards this feature is not required.

-Screen goes blank
+Dash camera's screen goes blank

 Turn off the back light or enable power save function.
 This feature will switch off the LCD screen after a selected time in order to reduce distraction at night.
 This may give the impression recording has stopped but it will still be recording in background.